COMP2521UNSW/sanitisers-guide/glossary/heap-buffer-overflow/README.md

 ### Error Location
 The first stack trace describes where (which line/function/file) the error occurred.
+See [here](../../errmsg#stack-traces) for a guide on reading stack traces.

 ### Incorrectly Accessed Memory Details